 The first lectures on Canadian issues were offered at the Jagiellonian University in the 1997-1998 academic year.
 They were gradually expanded and became a part of the American studies program functioning within the Interfaculty Department of American Studies.
 In October 2001, the Department of Canada was established as a part of the structure of the Institute of Regional Studies of the Jagiellonian University.
 After the reorganization of the Institute in January 2005, the Department of Canada was incorporated into the newly-established Institute of American Studies and Polish Diaspora of the Jagiellonian University.
 Since autumn 2002, the department has benefited from a private donation of Mr. Henry Slaby of Toronto intended for the support of the program of Canadian studies.
 Thanks to this, about 2,200 books on Canadian issues (mostly in English) were bought and donated to the American studies library of the Institute as a separate collection.
-On February 1, 2005, the Department of Canada was transformed into the Department of Canadian Studies.
+On February 1, 2005, the Department of Canada was transformed into the Chair of Canadian Studies.

-Department of Canadian Studies
+Chair of Canadian Studies

 - Canadian history and contemporary issues